Avantgarde95/Gauss/README.md

   `$ bin/gauss_omp 2000 8`

   where the first argument is the problem size (i.e dimension of the matrix), and the second argument is the number of threads.

+- This is for KAIST 2016 CS492 'Analysis of Concurrent Program'.